stuboo/handbook/docs/expectations/expectations.md

 ## Clinical ##

 ### In the Office
-- Review charts prior to the office day and pick HALF of the new patients that you want to see
+- Review charts prior to the office day focusing on the new patients.
-	- This is a pilot program - we'll see how it changes with time
 - Read about the conditions you expect to encounter in these patients.
 - Review the new patient paperwork, new data (PVR, uroflow), and take the patient's history
+	- Place orders for uroflow (51741) and bladder scan (51798)
 - We'll do exams together.
-	- I'll probably do them the first half of your rotation and you will do the second half.
 - Do your best to develop a plan.

 ### Preoperatively